Sawdust (album)

 Sawdust is a compilation album by American rock band the Killers, released on November 9, 2007, by Island Records.
 The album consists mostly of B-sides, but also includes a number of previously unreleased tracks.
 The songs on the album were recorded between 2002 and 2007.

 Background

 The album was first mentioned by Brandon Flowers in an interview with Billboard in late August 2007.
 Rolling Stone revealed the name of the compilation in its "Smoking Section" on September 6, 2007.
 Sawdust was inspired by B-sides collections such as Oasis' The Masterplan, the Smashing Pumpkins' Pisces Iscariot and Nirvana's Incesticide.

 "Our most metal song is 'All the Pretty Faces' on Sawdust…" observed guitarist Dave Keuning.
 "That's a part of who I am.
 When you're in eighth grade, you're into AC/DC and Metallica.
-And any guitarist who says they weren't is fucking lying."
+And any guitarist who says they weren't is lying."

 The UK and Australian editions of the compilation included an additional track "Change Your Mind" as it was replaced with "Glamorous Indie Rock & Roll" on original release of Hot Fuss album in those countries.